Wednesday, December 5, 2012

 On my way to Casper she crawled out from under the bridge

-green North Fork Crazy Woman sign at me
+waving her green North Fork Crazy Woman sign at me

 It didn't really say,"creek", but it had to be one, right?